-Chantal Arditi, coordinator and principal investigator of SCAPE-2, research associate at the Department of Epidemiology and Health Systems (DESS) at Unisanté, University Centre for General Medicine and Public Health in Lausanne
+Chantal Arditi, coordinator and principal investigator of SCAPE-2 and SCAPE-CH, research associate at the Department of Epidemiology and Health Systems (DESS) at Unisanté, University Centre for General Medicine and Public Health in Lausanne

 Chantal Arditi, holder of a master’s in sociology, a master's in health studies and a PhD in Life Sciences, has been working in the field of health services research since 2006.
 Her research activities focus on the evaluation of the quality of care, professional’s satisfaction and well-being, and patient-reported experiences of care, among others.
 She has also worked on the implementation of clinical practice guidelines in the area of diabetes and multimorbidity.